 I decided to get rid of those pesky pachysandras anyway.
 Over the course of a week I dug, pulled, yanked, chopped, and swore at the pachysandras.
 In fact, I declared war on those pachysandras.
 I even started to joke to folks about it as they walked by and watched me.
 “Yes it’s day 3 of Pam versus the Pachysandras!”
 I’d shout.
 I’d get a word of encouragement here and there.
 But mostly a nodding of the head as if to say, “give it up”.

 Each day I would clear a little more.
-The roots went on forever having laid claim to this section of the yard.
 I didn’t give up although my arms and back were waving the white flag.
 By the end I had cleared the entire side of the house and then some.
 Each night I was sore, bitten by mosquitos, covered in dirt, and exhausted.
 Yet I couldn’t wait to get out there each day and see my progress.

-At this point, the yard looked pretty barren with the bushes removed and just dirt beds left.
+Now there was open space.
 Something seemed to happen as I looked at the beautifully tended yards of my neighbors.
-I started to ask myself “why can’t I (emphasis on the “I”) give the yard a little attention.”
+I started to ask myself “why can’t I try a little planting?”
 I wanted to take this newfound confidence to the next level.
 I asked for help.

 My sister in law came and pointed out plants versus weeds putting names to the “faces”.
-She explained how to dig up plants and move them to different spots around the yard.
 My brother showed me how to edge.
-I replanted some plants, pruned, edged flower beds, laid out the weed preventer covering, and spread 33 bags of mulch.
-It was a bit unnerving to be going through this transformation in front of the neighborhood.
-I felt somewhat exposed.
-But the neighbors went from skeptical observers to my own cheering section.
+I planted, pruned, edged flower beds, and spread 33 bags of mulch.
+The neighbors went from skeptical observers to my own cheering section.

 Transformation was possible